-Within the EM framework, the $\vec{\vartheta}$ component can be obtained using standard optimization.
-The remaining parameters are difficult to solve in a closed form, due essentially to the nonlinearity of Eq.7.
-We overcome this limitation by combining the Improved Iterative Scaling algorithm [22] and the Generalized Expectation-Maximization (GEM) procedure [23].
+Within the EM framework, the θ component can be obtained using standard optimization.
+The remaining parameters are difficult to solve in a closed form, due essentially to the non-linearity of Eq.10.
+We overcome this limitation by combining the Improved Iterative Scaling algorithm [22] and the Generalized Expectation-Maximization (GEM) procedure [19].

-Rather than maximizing $\mathcal{L}(\Theta, Q)$, we look for an upgrade Γ of Θ that guarantees
+Essentially, rather than maximizing $\mathcal{L}(\Theta, Q)$, we look for an upgrade Γ of Θ that guarantees